 Mary McNeill, author of The life and times of Mary Ann McCracken, and a leading figure in the Irish Association, was a distinguished Irish historian.
 This scholarship is founded in her memory.

-Two scholarships to the value of £3,000 each are available for well–qualified students enrolling in the one–year MA in Irish Studies at the Queen’s University of Belfast in September 2019.
+Scholarships to the value of £3,000 are available for well–qualified student enrolling in the one–year MA in Irish Studies at the Queen’s University of Belfast.
 This scholarship is open only to residents of the USA or Canada, enrolling as overseas students on this MA course, and will take the form of a fee busary covering part of thier student fees.